Rodmg/blastbot-hass-bridge/blastbot-bridge/DOCS.md

 npm run watch
 ```

-Frontend code is currently mantained in a sepparate repository and integrated as static pre-compiled assets in `server/public` folder.
+Frontend code is currently lives in the `frontend` folder and is integrated as static pre-compiled assets in `server/public` folder by running the `build-frontend-sh` script.